-Approved by the Board of Directors effective December 10, 2014 and amended by the Board of Directors effective June 12, 2019.
+Approved by the Board of Directors effective September 7, 2022.

 Nor'Westers are associated with the vision, perseverance, and enterprising spirit of the voyageurs who pushed past limits to further our Company's growth during the fur trade.
 We trace our roots to 1668, and the establishment of one of North America's early trading posts at Waskaganish on James Bay.
 Today, we continue to embrace this pioneering culture as true "frontier merchants."